-- Model without metered, in-situ traffic inputs This is the random forest regression model that uses seasonally aggregated traffic and climate data, resulted as the best model from finetuning procedure using 3-fold cross-validation with grid search. - Model with the metered, in-situ traffic inputs Although built with the same methodology as the previous model, this model is decision tree regression model and also includes input variables representing online measurements of traffic data, such as vehicle counts and lane occupation.
-However, many cities do not have such data, so the previous model allows avoiding their usage.
+- Model without metered, in-situ traffic inputs This is the random forest regression model that uses seasonally aggregated traffic and climate data, resulted as the best model from fine-tuning procedure using 3-fold cross-validation with grid search. - Model with the metered, in-situ traffic inputs Although built with the same methodology as the previous model, this model is decision tree regression model and also includes input variables representing online measurements of traffic data, such as vehicle counts and lane occupation.
+However, many cities do not have such data so the previous model allows avoiding their usage.

 To run a prediction, the user must enter values for the following parameters, depending on the chosen model.
 Each parameter should be filled using the format shown in the example values within square brackets.
-Descriptions for each will be provided in future iterations.
+Parameters 1-4, 6, 7, 9-15 originate from the results of the SpaceSyntax analysis conducted over the area of interest using depthmapX, while the other parameters are meteorological and traffic data.

-For the model without metered, in-situ traffic data input (Figure 24):
+For the model without metered, in-situ traffic data input (Figure 23):